fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/19717655_3.svg" width="9" />

 It is not the only thing.
 So far, when we entered a future line, the program just followed it without checking the possibilities for the next step.
 This behaviour needs to be changed too.
-Future lines are no longer needed, and we should restart the 9 x 9 walkthroughs.
+Future lines are no longer needed, and we should restart the 9&nbsp;x&nbsp;9 walkthroughs.

 For now, here is the solution to this and the next cases: